 the Code of Practice (if applicable).

 Make Information Available to the Registrant.
-The Registrar must, at the Registry’s request, make reasonable efforts to inform its Registrants about new or changed Published Policies or Codes of Practice, which may include notification by email or by posting an appropriate link to the Registry Website on its own website.
+The Registrar must, at the Registry’s request, make reasonable efforts to inform its Registrants about new or changed Published Policies or Codes of Practice.

 Registrar’s Agency.
 The Registrar agrees and covenants to act as agent for the Registry for the sole purpose, but only to the extent necessary, to enable the Registry to receive the benefit of rights and warranties conferred to it under the Registrant Agreement.